-Amazon Web Services (AWS) will be rolling out key customers, executives and announcements at The Venetian hotel on the world-famous strip in Las Vegas between November 28-2 December 2016.
+Amazon Web Services (AWS) will be rolling out key customers, executives and announcements along the world-famous strip in Las Vegas between 27 November - 1 December 2017 at one of the biggest cloud computing conferences in the world: AWS re:Invent.

 Attendees can take part in hands-on sessions, certification and bootcamps to get to grips with the range of AWS cloud products.
-There will be keynotes and sessions through the week, with customers telling their AWS stories and inevitable product announcements.
+There will be keynotes and sessions through the week, feature and product announcements and customers telling their AWS stories.

-Expect plenty of discussion around internet of things (IoT), serverless computing, database and containers through the week.
+This year, expect plenty of discussion around internet of things (IoT), serverless computing, containers and new security features.

 The Monday is mostly for developers and system admins wanting to attend technical sessions and hackathons.
 The agenda for Tuesday is similar, with the global partner summit, deep-dives and the welcome reception at the Venetian in the evening.

-AWS re:Invent starts in earnest on Wednesday November 30 with a keynote from CEO Andy Jassy at 8:30am.
+The event then kicks off in earnest on Wednesday 29 November with a keynote from CEO Andy Jassy at 8:30am at the Venetian.
 There is a pub crawl in the evening following a day of breakouts and exploring the exhibition hall.

-The Thursday keynote is presented by CTO Werner Vogels and another day of breakout sessions is followed by the re:Play Party in the LINQ hotel and casino parking lot, with details and the headline act yet to be announced.
-Last year's party was headlined by Russian DJ Zedd.
+The Thursday keynote is presented by CTO Werner Vogels at the MGM Grand, followed by another day of breakout sessions.
+Then in the evening it is the re:Play Party in the LINQ hotel and casino parking lot, with details and the headline act yet to be announced.
+Last year's party was headlined by Dutch superstar DJ Martin Garrix.

 The conference ends on Friday with breakfast and a range of technical sessions throughout the day.